Sean Hughes (comedian): Early life

-Hughes was born the middle boy in a family of three boys in Whittington Hospital in North London.
-He had an older brother Alan and a younger brother Martin.
-He was born in Archway, London, but spent most of his youth in Firhouse, Dublin.
-His mother was from Cork, while his father was from Dublin; they first met on a London bus.
-His father worked in a telephone exchange and was also a driving instructor.
-At the age of six, Hughes moved to Dublin and lived with his paternal grandmother.
-He attended Coláiste Éanna in Ballyroan.
+Hughes was born the middle boy in a family of three boys in Whittington Hospital in Archway, North London.
+His mother was from Cork and his father from Dublin.
+At the age of six, Hughes moved to Dublin and lived with his paternal grandmother in Firhouse, where he spent most of his youth.
+He attended Coláiste Éanna secondary school in Ballyroan.

 Writing in The Guardian, Bruce Dessau observed of Hughes's early years:

 [He] used to talk about how sounding like a Cockney in an Irish school was not easy.
 He later quipped that he spent "most of my childhood in a headlock".
 Not surprisingly his Mary Poppins accent soon developed a lilting local burr.
 Making schoolfriends laugh was a classic defence mechanism and he even set up comedy gigs at his school.
 What started out as a hobby quickly became a career.

 Career

 In 1987, he began appearing at the Comedy Store.
-In 1990, aged 24, he became the youngest winner of the prestigious Perrier Comedy Award for his show, A One-Night Stand with Sean Hughes.
+In 1990, aged 24, he became the youngest winner of the prestigious Perrier Comedy Award for his show A One-Night Stand with Sean Hughes.

 He marked his 30th birthday with the Sean Hughes Is Thirty Somehow tour, which was broadcast on Channel 4, in 1995.
-Hughes returned to stand-up, touring the UK and Australia in 2007 with his show, The Right Side of Wrong.
+Hughes returned to stand-up, touring the UK and Australia in 2007 with his show The Right Side of Wrong.

 As well as comedy, he wrote collections of prose and poetry and worked on a number of films.
-He also presented weekend radio shows on the BBC's London radio station BBC GLR, and in 2002 joined BBC 6 Music, presenting the Sunday morning programme.
+He presented weekend radio shows on the BBC's London radio station BBC GLR, and in 2002 joined BBC 6 Music, presenting the Sunday-morning programme.
 He left the station a year after its launch, proclaiming it had turned into everything he had wanted it to be.
-He also wrote two novels, The Detainees (1998) and It's What He Would Have Wanted (2000).
+He wrote two novels, The Detainees (1998) and It's What He Would Have Wanted (2000).

-It was reported that Hughes was a close friend of the American comedian Bill Hicks, but Hughes stated this was not true.
+It was reported Hughes was a close friend of the American comedian Bill Hicks, but Hughes stated this was not true.
 In a 2014 interview, he explained: "It says on my Wikipedia page that I was good friends with him.
 I wasn't!
 We were in Australia together, so we hung out.
 I did get to know him a little bit, which was a real pleasure.
 When I saw him I just went, 'That's the best comic I'm going to see in my lifetime.'"
 Nevertheless, Hughes wrote the foreword to Cynthia True's biography of Hicks, American Scream: The Bill Hicks Story.
 He concluded his foreword by writing "being a genius is a heavy burden and he's the only one I'm ever likely to meet.
 I still miss you Bill."